 Steven H. Hinrichs, M.D.

 Shortly after the state public health laboratory was relocated to UNMC under contract to the State of Nebraska, departmental researchers became more engaged in issues related to emerging infectious diseases.
 This included smallpox and anthrax as well as tularemia.
 Programs were developed to increase capability in diagnostics and therapeutics (see Diagnostics and Therapeutics) prior to the appearance of SARS, monkeypox and hemorrhagic fevers such as Sin hombre virus.
-Later, procedures were developed for identification of highly pathogenic viruses including avian influenza.
+Later, procedures were developed for identification of highly pathogenic viruses including avian influenza and Ebola.
 Research also investigated new mechanisms antibiotic resistance.
 A statewide program began focusing on greater preparedness for emerging infectious diseases leading to the creation of a human biocontainment facility at UNMC and Nebraska Medicine.
 These teams were responsible for responding to the Ebola crisis in 2014 and 2015 including the treatment of infected individuals.
 Dr. Hinrichs and his colleagues have published a number of articles describing their experience with these challenges.
+He has advised corporations, government entities and private organizations on strategies minimizing the impact of emerging infectious diseases.
 Dr. Hinrichs' research is also listed under Diagnostics and Therapeutics.

 Marilynn A. Larson, M.Sc., Ph.D.